 You reduce hiring bias with AI by removing identifying information from candidate profiles, evaluating applicants on skills instead of credentials, and standardizing every step from job descriptions to interview scoring.
 The EEOC logged 88,531 discrimination charges in FY 2024 - a 9.2% increase over the prior year.
 These aren’t abstract numbers.
 They represent real people filtered out of hiring pipelines because of their name, age, or background.

-According to McKinsey's 2023 Diversity Matters study, companies in the top quartile for diversity are 39% more likely to outperform peers financially.
-AI, when implemented with proper guardrails, catches the biases humans can't see in themselves.
+According to McKinsey’s 2023 Diversity Matters study, companies in the top quartile for diversity are 39% more likely to outperform peers financially.
+Properly implemented AI catches the biases humans can’t see in themselves.
 But it has to be done right.
-Poorly designed AI can amplify the very biases you're trying to eliminate.
+Poorly designed AI can amplify the very biases you’re trying to eliminate.

 This guide covers the specific methods, tools, and safeguards that actually work.